1

 What qualifications do I need to be a chimney sweep?

 To become a chimney sweep, individuals typically need a high school diploma or equivalent and should have knowledge of chimney systems and safety procedures.
-On-the-job training or apprenticeships are common, and some states or regions may require licensing or certification to ensure safety standards are met.
+On-the-job training is common, and some states or regions may require certification or licensing to ensure safety standards are met.
+Physical fitness and the ability to work in confined spaces are also important for the role.

 What are the key skills and qualifications needed to thrive as a Chimney Sweep, and why are they important?